 So for those looking to do some paid-per-click advertising, Google Ads is a top choice.
 Even before the pandemic, around 65% of SME’s are already investing in online ad campaigns, with almost 3 out of 4 of these small-to-medium-sized businesses putting down money for Google Ads.

-Whether you’re new to Google Ads or you’re taking a crack at it after a while, you’ve fortunately come at the right time– Google had recently rolled out a bunch of new updates that essentially make the advertising platform much simpler, more efficient, and easier to manage.
+Whether you’re new to Google Ads or you’re taking a crack at it after a while, you’ve fortunately come at the right time– Google Ads updates had recently rolled out making the advertising platform much simpler, more efficient, and easier to manage.

 Table of Contents